I Ching Oracle Result: Transformation from Hexagram 12 with Changing Lines 1 to Hexagram 25

 (Wú wàng, yuán hēng, lì zhēn.
 Qí fěi zhèng yǒu shěng, bù lì yǒu yōu wǎng.)

-"Without distortion.
-From the origin, there is smooth progress.
+"Without contrivance.
+Origin and smooth progress.
 It is favorable to remain correctly aligned.
-If it is not correct, there is fault.
-It is not favorable to proceed."
+If not correct, there is harm.
+It is not favorable to move with direction."

 Action arises directly from the underlying order.
 When aligned, movement is clear and effective.